Share this Post

 Arrive in Oaxaca

 Enjoy breakfast at your hotel and get packed up.
-Your driver will arrive in the morning to take you to Teotitlan to learn about the incredible weaving community which exists in this valley.
-The textiles here are world famous!
+Your driver and guide arrive in the morning to take you to Teotitlan to learn about the incredible weaving community which exists in this valley.
+The colorful textiles are world famous.
+You will learn about the natural dyes and weaving techniques and how this art form passes from generation to generation.

 Trek to Cuajimoloyas

-You have the option to take part in a dawn hike to see the sunrise while sipping Mexican hot chocolate and snacking on bread.
-Afterward, it's breakfast at the comedor and then get packed up for your 3-hour trek to the village of Cuajimoloyas where the Feria Regional de Hongos Silvestres (Wild Mushroom Festival) takes place.
+Enjoy breakfast and then get packed up for your 3-hour trek to the village of Cuajimoloyas where the Feria Regional de Hongos Silvestres (Wild Mushroom Festival) takes place.
+Your gear will be transported for you and you have the option of getting a ride as well.

-Upon arrival in Cuajimoloyas, get set up in your cabin.
-There is an opportunity to meet with the local traditional medicine woman (curandera) who will be talking about mushrooms as well as other herbal medicines of the mountains.
-Dinner will be in the village comedor.
+After arrival and getting set up in your cabin, there is the opportunity to meet with the local traditional medicine woman (curandera) who will be talking about mushrooms as well as other mountain herbal medicine.
+You can also take a traditional temescal bath.
+It’s like an herbal steam room (extra cost about $25 which you pay directly to the Curandera).
+Dinner will be in the village

-This morning, you'll rise early and enjoy breakfast at the comedor.
-Then get your hiking shoes and baskets ready to head to the mountains and forests for the mushroom hunt.
-Tourists and locals depart in groups and collect as many as they can.
+This morning rise early and enjoy breakfast at the comedor.
+Then get your hiking shoes and baskets ready to head to the mountains forests for the mushroom hunt.
+Tourists and locals depart in groups led by a local professional and collect as many as possible.
 The forests are teeming with hundreds of varieties of mushrooms.
-In the afternoon, there are classification workshops and other activities with fellow mushroom enthusiasts.
-Dinner at the local comedor with lots of sharing and festivities.
+Everyone meets in the valley at the end to display their

 Today after breakfast is the formal festival procession and exhibition of all the mushrooms that were collected.
 Awards go to the biggest and rarest.
 There are talks on the importance of 'hongos' along with more workshops on cultivation and cooking with mushrooms.
-In the late afternoon, you will be transferred back to Oaxaca City and checked into the hotel.
+You will have a mushroom cooking class with the mother of our friend Angelina and be able to enjoy the flavors of your hard work.

 Guelaguetza and Mezcal Festivals